What is SpamAssassin?

 So SpamAssassin can very occasionally lead to "false positives".
 For example, we estimate that one message out of a thousand that scores 7 SpamAssassin points is actually not spam (although it will usually be mailing list mail that "looks like" spam, not personal mail).
 Our initial blocking filters have higher standards than that — we aim for less than one false positive per million messages blocked — so we don't block messages with a score of 7 outright.

-Most people who use medium-high SpamAssassin scores will want to at least glance at the sender and subject of each message before deleting them.
-Customers usually filter SpamAssassin-tagged messages into a "Spam" folder of their mail program, where they can look through them if they suspect they're missing a legitimate message.
+Most people who want to filter mail with high SpamAssassin scores will want to at least glance at the sender and subject of each message before deleting them.
+Customers usually use the “X-Spam-Status”, “X-Spam-Flag”, and/or “X-Spam-Level” headers to filter SpamAssassin-tagged messages into a “Spam” folder of their mail program, where they can look through them if they suspect they’re missing a legitimate message.
+We have pages explaining how to do this in Webmail (above), and also in Mozilla Thunderbird, Microsoft Outlook.

 How can I get more information about SpamAssassin?